DirectoryTree/LdapRecord-Docs/core/v3/caching.md

 $cache->delete('users');
 ```

-> It's imperitive to know that results stored in the cached from the query
+> It's imperitive to know that results stored in the cache from the query builder
+> are the raw results returned from your LDAP server.
+Model instances themselves
-> builder are the For example, model instances themselves, are not cached.
+> (or references to them) for example, are not stored in the cache.